gabrielpoca/apu/README.md

 * Reorder the products in a budget.
 * Download the budget to print or send my email.

-Giving this is not for selling, I implemented only the required features.
+Since this is not for selling, I implemented only the required features.

 ## Quick start